StackVista/stackstate-docs/develop/developer-guides/custom-check-function.md

 Check functions can work with a number of user parameters.
 These parameters can be accessed by the function script, and their values are specified by the user when the check function is used in a health check.

-User parameters can be any of the types listed below. **Required** parameters must always be specified by the user. **Multiple** parameters will be a list containing the specified user parmameter type.
+User parameters can be any of the types listed below. **Required** parameters must always be specified by the user. **Multiple** parameters will be a list containing the specified user parameter type.

 | User parameter type | Description |
 |:---|:---|